 Please see the Statement of Additional Information for additional information about each Portfolio Manager's compensation, other accounts managed by each Portfolio Manager, and each Portfolio Manager's ownership of Fund shares.

-Kenneth J. Turek is a Managing Director of the Manager.
-Mr. Turek has been the Portfolio Manager of the Fund since 2003.
+Ingrid S. Dyott is a Managing Director of the Manager.
+She has been co-Portfolio Manager of the Fund since 2003 and before that was an Associate Portfolio Manager of the Fund since 1997.